25 Useful Things to Know Before You Visit Tromso (2024-2025)

 Sami Culture in Tromso

-One thing that kind of flies under the radar in Tromso is the indigenous culture and people, the Sami
+One thing that kind of flies under the radar in Tromso is the Indigenous culture and people, the Sami

 Norway is ‘trying’ to progress and give a voice to the Sami but after years of ‘Norwegianization’, the lifestyles, language, and other aspects have become endangered or somewhat extinct.

+If you have some downtime in Tromso and want to learn more, I encourage you to do so.
 A great place to start is the University of Tromso Museum where a permanent exhibition details Sami life and history in Norway.

 If you want to explore more of Norway to learn more about Sami culture and lifestyle, I recommend you head to Karasjok and Kautokeino.